 Vote to modify the current on bottom regulation to require that no cages be set within 150 feet from the mean low water line for cages, if no objection by adjacent landowner in Virginia Beach only.
-Vote 9-3
+Vote 9-3.

-Vote to modify the current on bottom regulation to require that no cages be set within 150 feet from mean low water banned in residential areas in Virginia Beach only.
+Vote to modify the current on bottom regulation to require that no cages be set on a lease within a distance of 150 feet from mean low water line in residential areas in Virginia Beach only.
 Vote 6-6.

-There was discussion to suggest modification of the current on bottom regulation to require for a minimum depth of 5 feet at mean low water for the placement of structures.
+There was discussion to modify the current on bottom regulation to require a minimum depth of 5 feet at mean low water for the placement of structures.
 There was no vote on this.